-Trying to describe what it’s like to live with Fibromyalgia to someone who doesn’t live with it is possibly akin to trying to describe snow to an octopus, but I’ll give it a go.
+Trying to describe how to live with fibromyalgia to someone who doesn’t live with it is possibly akin to trying to describe snow to an octopus, but I’ll give it a go.

 I assumed that I had some kind of post-natal depression or that the ‘baby blues’ were just taking their sweet time to shift.
 My gorgeous baby boy didn’t sleep, which obviously didn’t help, but this was more than just tiredness, this was painful.
 My muscles and joints burned, walking around our home was an effort let alone trying to leave the house, it was as though I were wading through treacle and getting nowhere fast.

 The episode passed and I thought no more of it until it happened again and again and indeed after each birth and each time I assumed I was just taking a little longer than most to get over the labour and dealing with night feeds.